-- The Consumer Protection Division issued a Final Order finding that a Queen Anne's County builder entered into contracts to construct ten homes, took deposits and payments toward the construction of the homes and then failed to begin or complete construction, failed to properly pay subcontractors, or failed to return consumer money paid.
-The Final Order found violations of the Home Builder Registration Act, the Custom Home Protection Act, the New Home Deposits Act, and the Consumer Protection Act and ordered that the builder and its principals pay restitution of \$151,010.13 and civil penalties of \$20,000.00.
-The Final Order also ordered the builder to pay an additional \$235,567.60 in economic damages, \$12,000.00 in civil penalties, and \$6,446.10 in costs.
-The builder is required to post a surety bond in the amount of \$300,000.00 prior to engaging in future new home construction activity. - The Home Builder Registration Unit reached a settlement with a builder from Bel Air, Maryland who entered into contracts to construct homes, took deposits and payments toward the construction of the homes, and then failed to begin or complete construction, pay subcontractors or return the money paid.
-The Final Order by Consent required the builder and its principal to pay restitution of \$260,320.98, civil penalties of \$30,000.00, and costs of \$3,000.00.
-The Final Order also required the builder to comply with all registration requirements prior to being registered, submit consumer claims to binding arbitration with the Consumer Protection Division's Arbitration Program, and post a performance bond of \$300,000.00. - The Home Builder Registration Unit settled with an additional 20 builders to resolve allegations that the companies acted as home builders without having registered with the Unit in violation of the Home Builder Registration Act or engaged in other violations.
-The companies brought their registrations into compliance, agreed to penalties totaling (\$48,000.00), and agreed to submit any complaints that cannot be resolved through mediation to binding arbitration through the Division's Arbitration program.
-The builders were located in Anne Arundel, Baltimore, Calvert, Howard, Kent, Montgomery, Saint Mary's, Wicomico, Worchester and Washington Counties, Baltimore City, and the States of Delaware and Pennsylvania.
+- The Office of Administrative Hearings issued a Proposed Decision finding that a Harford County builder and its principal entered into contracts to construct 15 homes, took deposits and payments toward the construction of the homes, and then failed to begin or complete construction, and failed to return the money paid.
+The Proposed Decision found violations of the Custom Home Protection Act, New Home Deposits Act, and the Consumer Protection Act and recommended that the builder and its principal pay restitution and civil penalties. - The Office of Administrative Hearings issued a Proposed Decision finding that a Baltimore County builder and its principals entered into contracts to construct five homes, took deposits and payments toward the construction of the homes, and then failed to begin or complete construction in a workmanlike way, and failed to return the money paid.
+The Proposed Decision found violations of the Home Builder Registration Act, Custom Home Protection Act, and the Consumer Protection Act and recommended that the builder and its principals pay restitution, economic damages, civil penalties, and costs. - The Consumer Protection Division entered into a Final Order by Consent with an Anne Arundel County builder and its principal who entered into contracts for the construction of new homes when they were not registered as a builder with the Home Builder Registration Unit.
+These contracts failed to include provisions, notices and disclosures required by the Home Builder Registration Act and the New Home Warranties Act.
+Pursuant to previously agreed upon Assurances of Discontinuance, the violations also constitute subsequent violations of the Consumer Protection Act.
+The Final Order by Consent required the builder and its principal to pay \$10,000 in civil penalties and \$500 in costs.
+The builder and its principal were also required to provide the Division with a \$100,000 performance bond for the benefit of consumers. - The Home Builder Registration Unit settled with an additional 6 builders to resolve allegations that the companies acted as home builders without having registered with the Unit in violation of the Home Builder Registration Act or engaged in other violations of consumer protection laws.
+The companies brought their registrations into compliance, agreed to penalties totaling \$29,000 and costs totaling \$1,000, and agreed to submit any complaints that cannot be resolved through mediation to binding arbitration through the Division's Arbitration program.
+Two of the builders and principals also provided the Division with performance bonds totaling \$150,000.
+The builders were located in Anne Arundel, Baltimore, and Harford Counties, and the Commonwealth of Virginia.